 The platform management controller (PMC) uses a proprietary programmable device image (PDI) file format to boot and configure the Versal® ACAP.
 The Vivado® / Vitis™ development system generates the PDI.
 For more information on creating the PDI and composition, see the Bootgen User Guide (UG1283).
 For information on using PDI in a boot flow, see the Versal ACAP System Software Developers Guide (UG1304).

 This chapter provides an overview of the PDI file format, including understanding how the range of possible PDI sizes for the Versal ACAP is essential for system architecture planning to ensure there is enough storage capacity for a user's PDI.
 The desired storage capacity guides the selection of the most appropriate Versal ACAP boot modes.
 For boot modes used with a non-volatile memory device, the desired storage capacity also guides the selection process of this additional component.
-The Vivado/Vitis development system is capable of programming a PDI into the Versal ACAP via JTAG and is capable of erasing, programming, and verifying the PDI image stored in supported Quad SPI, Octal SPI, and eMMC non-volatile memory devices.
+The Vivado/Vitis development system is capable of programming a PDI into the Versal ACAP via JTAG and performing PDI verify.
+The Versal ACAP PDI verify operation ensures the PDI identification fields (image/node ID, unique ID, parent unique ID, and function ID) match the identification fields programmed in the Versal ACAP.
+The Vivado/Vitis development system can also erase, program, and verify a PDI image stored in supported Quad SPI, Octal SPI, and eMMC non-volatile memory devices.
 See the Vivado Design Suite User Guide: Programming and Debugging (UG908) for details.

 Programmable Device Image